 Finally, you'll need the drone itself.
 If you are shooting video for a client, they are going to want professional-looking video that has sharp detail and bright, clean color.
 Although you might be able to get away with a cheap drone like the $799 Mavic Air, you would be better placed to look at investing in a larger, more flexible drone, like the DJI Inspire Two, combined with a camera like the Zenmuse X5.
 This combination will allow you to shoot the same beautiful, smooth 4K video that you see on nature documentaries.
 It isn't cheap, though: this combination will cost you about $5,000.

 Whichever drone you decide on, you'll need to register it.
 The FAA requires anyone who flies an unmanned aerial system (UAS) or drone that weighs more than 0.55 pounds and less than 55 pounds be registered.
 It will cost you $5, and you must renew it every three years.

-If you pick a drone that weighs more than 55 pounds, you're going to need a 333 exemption, which are hard to get and generally require a real, full-on pilot's license.
+If you pick a drone that weighs more than 55 pounds, you'll need a 333 exemption, which is hard to get and generally requires a real, full-on pilot's license.